 1

-1. To store data in the cache, use the set method of the cache component.
-The set method takes two arguments: the cache key and the value.
+- To retrieve data from the cache, use the get method of the cache component.
+The get method takes one argument: the cache key.
 For example:

 1

-1. To retrieve data from the cache, use the get method of the cache component.
-The get method takes one argument: the cache key.
+- To delete data from the cache, use the delete method of the cache component.
+The delete method takes one argument: the cache key.
 For example:

 1